NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-14.md

 ---
 dg-publish: true
+tags:
+  - agm4367
 ---

 # Marketing

-Marketing:
+#Q
-Marketing is a comprehensive process that involves everything from <mark style="background: #FF5582A6;">understanding customer needs and preferences to creating products or services that satisfy those needs. </mark> It encompasses various stages, including market research, product development, pricing, promotion, and distribution.
+Marketing :: is a comprehensive process that involves everything from <mark style="background: #FF5582A6;">understanding customer needs and preferences to creating products or services that satisfy those needs. </mark> It encompasses various stages, including market research, product development, pricing, promotion, and distribution.
+#/Q

 > [!Goal]
+> #Q
-> The primary goal of marketing is to create value for both customers and the business by effectively communicating the benefits of a product or service to the target audience.
+> The primary goal of marketing :: is to create value for both customers and the business by effectively communicating the benefits of a product or service to the target audience.
 It's about building a strong brand, generating awareness, and fostering customer loyalty.
+> #/Q

 ### Elements of Marketing
+#Q
-The "4 Ps" is a classic marketing framework that represents the four key elements of a marketing mix.
+The "4 Ps" :: is a classic marketing framework that represents the four key elements of a marketing mix.
 - Product: The "Product" refers to <mark style="background: #ABF7F7A6;">what you're offering to your target market. </mark>

 - Price: The amount of money customers are <mark style="background: #FF5582A6;">willing to pay </mark>for your product or service.